The Moving Picture Experts Group

-Both AVI and MP4 are suitable for YouTube, but MP4 does a much better job since it can be compressed without losing its video and audio quality.
-AVI has a better output resolution but has to be compressed to a smaller file size, which leads to loss of quality.
+When comparing AVI vs. MP4 for YouTube videos, we should say that both formats are suitable for YouTube.
+But MP4 does a much better job since it can be compressed without losing its video and audio quality.
+AVI has a better output resolution but has to be compressed to a smaller file size, which leads to a loss of quality.

 - Try a different media player, and if the problem persists, update your Windows Media Player and be sure to tick the checkbox for AVI files.

 - You have updated the Windows Media Player, but the AVI video still does not play?
 Install the K-Lite Codec Pack, and it should play the files now.

 - If the previous options don’t work, try converting your file to a widely supported format, such as MP4.
 But even the conversion may fail, signifying that your AVI files may be corrupt or broken.
 If this is the case, you may consider re-downloading the files if you had extracted them from online platforms.

 AVI vs. MP4: Which has the best quality?

 The video quality is better in AVI files.
 AVI uses codecs that provide better video quality than the codecs used in MP4 files.

 AVI vs. MP4 file size: Which is better?